EchoLeague/Echo-League-Rules/RULES.md

 ## III Team Rules

-1. Solo players are freely able to organise and create their own teams from the 1st of June 2017, at 23:59 PDT
+1. Solo players are freely able to organise and create their own teams until the 31st of May 2017, at 23:59 PDT
     1. If a player cannot find/form a team by the registration deadline above, they will be placed into the free-agents pool
 2. Teams can only have a maximum of seven members on the roster at any one time.
 However, a team must have at least five active members on the roster at all times
     1. You have until end of each week (Sunday @ 11:59 PM PDT) to fulfil the minimum roster requirements